A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

-where $Y_i$, $D_i$, and $Z_i$ correspond to the observed random variable values for unit $i$.
 In contrast to other estimators of the LATE, such as those based on maximum likelihood estimation and Bayesian methods \citep[e.g.][]{imbensrubin1997}, the Wald IV estimator is nonparametric and does not require assumptions about the probability distributions underlying the data.
 The Wald IV estimator is also the most accessible and commonly used estimator of the LATE among applied researchers.
-The asymptotic variance of the estimator, as shown by \cite{imbensangrist1994}, is:
+The asymptotic variance of the estimator given independent and identically distributed observations, as shown by \cite{imbensangrist1994}, is:

 where $\epsilon_i = Y_i - E[Y_i] - \tau(D_i - E[D_i])$.